ProjectLibertyLabs/gateway/docs/src/Run/AccountService/RunAccountService.md

 ## Usage

-Note: using [docker compose file](../../docker-compose.yaml) to start the services.
+Note: using `docker-compose.yaml` to start the services.
 This will start the services in development mode.

 The following command will start all of the necessary containers for the account service to run in development mode.